A year of measuring our (carbon) footprint.

 Where we need help:

-The vast majority of Raccoon’s footprint comes from the visitors and exhibitors.
+The vast majority of Raccoon’s footprint comes from visitors and exhibitors.
 We are going to reduce barriers for these groups to make carbon action easier.
 But we cannot force them to change.
-That is why we need collaboration.
-We will only be able to have events that do not damage the environment if we all play our part.
+That is why we need collaboration from our customers but also the industry.

 What we need to improve: